UltraEngine/Documentation/CPP/Thread_GetState.md

 - ThreadState **GetState**()

 ## Returns ##
-The returned value may be THREAD_READY, THREAD_RUNNING, THREAD_PAUSED, or THREAD_FINISHED.
+The returned value may be THREAD_READY, THREAD_RUNNING, or THREAD_FINISHED.

 ## Example ##
 ```c++